 Identifying Intrusive Behavior.
 In Goodall et al. (eds.),

 Mathematics and Visualization (Proceedings of VizSEC), Springer-Verlag, August, 2008

 Kevin Gao, Dirk Arnold and Stephen Brooks.
-Saliency-based Parameter Tuning for Tone Mapping.
+Automated parameter tuning for tone mapping using visual saliency.
 To appear in Computer & Graphics.

 Graham LeBlanc, Andrew Shouldice, Dirk V. Arnold and Stephen Brooks.
 Multi-band Fourier synthesis of ocean waves.
 Journal of Graphics Tools, volume 16, issue 2, pp. 57-70, 2012.